SougataMukherjee/DSA-and-Algo/recursion.md

 }
 ```

-//remove all the occurence of a from the string "abcax"
+//remove all the occurence of a from the string "abcax"<br>
 //f(s,5)->'',f(s,4)=>'x',f(s,3)=>"cx",f(s,2)=>"cx",f(s,1)=>bcx,f(s,0) return bcx

 ```